Kyle Philips: Professional career

+Tennessee Titans

-Philips was drafted by the Tennessee Titans in the fifth round, 163rd overall, in the 2022 NFL Draft.
+Philips was drafted by the Tennessee Titans in the fifth round, 163rd overall, in the 2022 NFL draft.
 In the 2022 season opener against the New York Giants, he led all Titans receivers with six receptions for 66 yards.
-He also had a 46-yard punt return to setup Tennessee's first touchdown.
+He also had a 46-yard punt return to set up Tennessee's first touchdown.
 However, he also lost a fumble on a return.
 In Week 2, he lost another fumble on a punt return against the Buffalo Bills.
 Philips later suffered a hamstring injury in practice and was placed on injured reserve on October 25, 2022.

+On August 31, 2023, Phillips was placed on injured reserve.
+He was activated on October 7 2023.
+He was released on August 27, 2024 with injury designation.

+Philadelphia Eagles

+On September 4, 2024, Philips was signed to the Philadelphia Eagles practice squad.
+He won his first Super Bowl ring when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+Las Vegas Raiders

+On February 18, 2025, Philips signed with the Las Vegas Raiders.
+He was released on August 3.